 One of the major projects under the Water Smart initiative was upgrading existing plant at Alice Springs Waste Stabilisation Ponds (WSP) to enable supply of recycled water for unrestricted irrigation purposes.
 Improved water quality was to comply with Class A recycled water standard according to NT's Recycled Water Management Plan and Validation Guidelines, 2008.

-The purpose of this upgrade was to enhance opportunities to utilise recycled water by improving recycled water quality sufficiently to allow unrestricted reuse for irrigation purposes, including irrigating public parks/ovals and to supply recycled water to various commercial operators for outdoor use.
+The purpose of this upgrade was to enhance opportunities to utilise recycled water by improving its quality sufficiently to allow unrestricted reuse for irrigation purposes, including irrigating public parks/ovals and to supply to various commercial operators for outdoor use.

 Our water infrastructure experts are proud to be selected by Power & Water Corporation, NT to provide ongoing technical support and advice on this project which was the first waste water effluent recycling project in NT to comply with the Class A water quality requirements.